You are here

 Steven Russo, Chair, New York Environmental Practice, Greenberg Traurig, LLP

 DESCRIPTION: This lively two-hour presentation will examine various hypothetical scenarios familiar to environmental practitioners.
 Among other ethical issues, the scenarios will focus on the unique issues faced by environmental lawyers in balancing client confidentiality and various statutory and regulatory duties to report.
 The hypotheticals will also cover working with experts, conflicts, and the attorney client privilege.
 Each scenario will be presented by one panelist and then commented on by the other panelists.
-Each panelist represents a different perspective: in-house counsel, government lawyer, outside counsel and expert.
 The moderator will highlight the potentially applicable Model Rules of Professional Conduct.

 New Jersey Rule of Professional Conduct 5.5

 Excerpts from the ABA Model Rules of Professional Conduct

 Excerpt from the New York Rules for Professional Conduct

 NYSBA Ethics Opinion 835